Coiot/silly-kitty/content/adoptable-cats.md

 [[cats]]
 adoption_fee = 15
 age_of_cat = "Adult"
-breed_of_cat = "Domestic Shorthair, 4 years old.
-FIV+, would prefer to be an only cat." image_of_cat = "/images/oliver1.jpg"
+breed_of_cat = "Domestic Shorthair"
+image_of_cat = "/images/oliver1.jpg"
 name_of_cat = "Oliver"
-notes = ""
-sex_of_cat = "Male"
-size_of_cat = "Large"
+notes = "4 years old.
+FIV+, would prefer to be an only cat." sex_of_cat = "Male" size_of_cat = "Large"
 weight_of_cat = "Ideal / Average"